jacobobryant/biff/example/README.md

 ### `./task dev`

 Starts the app locally.
 After running, wait for the `System started` message.
 Connect your editor to nrepl port 7888.
-Clojure files will be evaluated whenever you save a file.
-Static HTML and CSS files will also be regenerated on file save.
+Whenever you save a file, Biff will:

+ - Evaluate any changed Clojure files
+ - Regenerate static HTML and CSS files
+ - Run tests

 ### `./task clean`